hankertrix/Uni-Stuff/README.md

 so you can find my lecture notes and tutorial answers here.
 Hopefully this resource will help you in your university journey!

+My first year and first semester was in August 2023, so my first academic year is AY2023/2024.

 <br>

 ## How the repository is organised